Recent Scam Emails Target Employees By Posing As Upper Management

 — Scamwatch_gov_au (@Scamwatch_gov) March 21, 2019

-The easiest way to avoid a tax-related scam is to hang-up the phone or delete any emails from someone claiming to be with the IRS and giving the IRS a phone call instead.
+The easiest way to avoid a tax-related scam is to hang up the phone or delete any emails from someone claiming to be with the IRS, and then give the IRS a phone call instead.
 Explain the situation to the representative you speak with when you call in and find out whether an IRS agent has been trying to reach out to you.